zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_2_Intro_to_ROS_and_Filesystem.md

-# Lesson 2 - Intro to ROS & Filesystem
+# Lesson 2 - Intro to ROS & Filesystem :card_file_box:

-## Helpful Resources
+## Helpful Resources :moneybag:
 >**Before starting your exploration in ROS, let me list out some resources that you will find really helpful!**
 >>**It is extremely recommended to check out some of this resources if you want more in-depth knowledge!**